burgesQ/webfmwk/README.md

 # How to use it

-Their is a few main under the `./test` directory
+Their are a few mains in the `./exmaple` directory.
+The content of the mains or used later in the `README.md`.

 ## Example